-We assessed how the genetic background of the two medaka lines interacted with light intensity and population density to shape medaka’s gut microbiome composition and diversity.
-Based on life-history and foraging traits divergence between the two lines (Diaz Pauli et al. 2019, Evangelista et al. 2020, Evangelista et al. 2021), and traits are key drivers of gut microbiome variations in teleosts (Talwar et al. 2018), we hypothesized that the gut microbial community would diverge between SB and LB medaka.
+In the present study, we assessed how the genetic background of the two medaka lines interacted with population density and light intensity (used to modulate primary production) to shape the gut microbiome composition and diversity.
+For this, SB and LB medaka were introduced into replicated pond mesocosms for three months.
+Based on life-history and foraging traits divergence between the two lines (Diaz Pauli et al. 2019, Evangelista et al. 2020, Evangelista et al. 2021), and based on the assumption that such traits are key drivers of gut microbiome variation in teleosts (Talwar et al. 2018), we hypothesized divergent gut microbial communities between SB and LB medaka.
 We further hypothesized that gut microbiome differences between the two lines would be more pronounced under suboptimal conditions, i.e. when access to food resources is limited (Reese and Dunn 2018, Varg et al. 2021).
-Finally, because microbiome diversity could be important for host fitness, we evaluated whether fitness proxies (i.e. somatic growth rate and body condition) were associated with variation in microbiome diversity (Bolnick et al. 2014).
+Finally, because microbiome diversity could be important for host fitness, we evaluated whether growth-related traits were associated with variation in gut microbiome diversity (Bolnick et al. 2014b).

 Methods